XuanyouLiu/Cyberpet/README.md

 ### Screen Folder Overview

 The "Screen" folder in our project is dedicated to handling the integration and functionality of various components: an LCD screen, a DHT11 Temperature and Humidity Sensor, and a PCF8563 Real Time Clock (RTC) module.
+The code within thie folder should be run and uplaoded to arduino by using the `Makefile`.

+You may refer to this [tutorial](https://www.youtube.com/watch?v=Os5sGlw3PV0) if you don't know how to use a `Makefile`.

 Here's a breakdown of each component's role:

 1. **LCD Screen Management**: